 Rating: PG

-Because one animated adaptation of the classic Dr. Seuss tale wasn’t enough, in 2018 we were gifted with a new, very funny rendition of The Grinch.
+One animated adaptation of the classic Dr. Seuss tale wasn’t enough.
+In 2018, we were given a new rendition of The Grinch starring Benedict Cumberbatch.
 Children will love the classic tale, while adults will find themselves giggling at the witty humor throughout.
 This one is truly enjoyable for the whole family.

 A Christmas Story (1983)